The Uncertainty Of Shaving the Yak

 What I mean is this: you need a sort of “balance” where you have to care about your research, and I mean deeply care about your research - it has to fill you with wonder and make you really contemplate the hard questions - but at the same time you have to be able to take your failures (and there will be many) on the chin and try the next idea

-Many of us do what Cal Newport dubs “knowledge work”, where it is work that benefits from thinking deeply about problems and solving them.
-Unsurprisingly, our work naturally ties our self-worth to our ideas, methods and solutions to the challenges we face; not unlike how someone who works as a carpenter might tie their self-worth to the furniture they craft and the design decisions they make.
-When you can’t tell if your work is productive or just elaborate avoidance, questioning the work feels like questioning your judgment and intelligence; after all, does your lathe really need to be oiled?
-Or are you just avoiding that tenon and mortise joint?
-When you’ve been trained to have rock-solid evidence for every hypothesis, having your work questioned feels like having your competence questioned.
-My advisor asking me to carry out that validation scared me, because in a sense, that project was a part of who I was - it symbolized a year’s worth of time and effort.
+My advisor asking me to carry out that validation scared me, because in a sense, that project was a part of who I was - it not only symbolized a year’s worth of time and effort, but was the product of everything I was, a scientist.
 Thankfully, because I had already established that sense of self-worth outside of academia, I shrugged it off quickly, but that experience stuck with me.
-Learning to separate your self-worth from individual experiments or projects is crucial for navigating this ambiguity.
+Learning to separate your self-worth from individual experiments or projects is imperative in navigating this ambiguity.
 Instead of being precious with your ideas, you accept that failure is multi-faceted and multi-factored; failure can happen because the biology is just too complicated, the recordings weren’t of high-enough resolution, or there was human error in the data collection.

 Going back to School